 I remember when Salomon first got into snowboarding in 1999, at the time I swore I would never buy one, seeing how they were soulless ski brands and all.
 Salomon have done a really good job at shaking off this image and repositioning themselves as a core brand who really care about developing products which will help the evolution of snowboarding.
 So, anyway I ended up having a few salomon boards over the years, and whilst they can’t completely shake their ski heritage they sure do make good snowboards!

-Slash is the brainchild of Autrian ripper Gigi Ruff and is one of the Nidecker sub-brands, along with Jones, and Yes.
+Slash is the brainchild of Austrian ripper Gigi Ruff and is one of the sub-brands from European snowboard brand hothouse Nidecker, along with Jones, and Yes.
 They are a small brand and focus on boards suited to Gigi’s style of riding – all mountain freestyle.
-That means boards which are great for riding everything the mountain throws at you, from powder to piste and sidehits to big kicker lines in the park.
+That means boards that are great for riding everything the mountain throws at you, from powder to piste and sidehits to big kicker lines in the park.
 As a father with young kids, Gigi has developed a range of some of the nicer looking, and better thought out kids boards out there.

 Its a good job I’m nearly at the end of this list because I keep adding new boards to my own wish list!
 And United Shapes is definitely on their.
 This small brand has bucked the trend of experimenting with new and hybrid camber profiles, and stuck to what works best: Camber, directional boards.

 Yes snowboards was founded in 2009 when 3 of the top Burton riders at the time, broke away from the company to set up their own snowboard brand.
 David Carrier Porcheron, Romain De Marchi, P Solberg and Tadashi Fuse.
 All four riders have amazing backcountry freestyle skills and this is reflected in the boards they make.
 Boards which are versatile and fun across the whole mountain.
 Their snowboards are manufactured under the Swiss super brand, Nidecker.